PrisonTeam/Prison/docs/docs-commands/prison_docs_command_02_prison_alerts.md

 ## Description:

-Prison Alerts, you can clear a Prison Alert or All of them
+Prison Alerts: you can clear a Prison Alert or All of them.
+One of the most frequently seen alerts is the notification that an update is available.

 ## Permission: